-On April 9, 2020, we were notified (the "Notice") by Nasdaq Stock Market, LLC ("Nasdaq") that on April 8, 2020 the average closing price of our common stock over the prior 30 consecutive trading days had fallen below \$1.00 per share, which is the minimum average closing price required to maintain listing on Nasdaq under Nasdaq Listing Rule 5450(a)(1) (the "Minimum Bid Requirement").
-We were subsequent notified by Nasdag on June 15, 2020 that we have regained compliance with the Minimum Bid Requirement.
+On October 5, 2020, we were notified (the "Notice") by Nasdaq Stock Market, LLC ("Nasdaq") that on October 4, 2020 the average closing price of our common stock over the prior 30 consecutive trading days had fallen below \$1.00 per share, which is the minimum average closing price required to maintain listing on Nasdaq under Nasdaq Listing Rule 5450(a)(1) (the "Minimum Bid Requirement").
+In accordance with Llisting Rule 5810(c)(3))(A), we have a period of 180 calendar days to regain compliance with the Minimum Bid Requirement (the "Compliance Date").
+To regain compliance, the closing bid price of our common stock must be at least \$1.00 per share for a minimum of ten consecutive business days on or before the Compliance Date.
+If we do not regain compliance with the Minimum Bid Requirement by the Compliance Date, we may be eligible for an additional 180 calendar day compliance period

+In addition to continuing to monitor the closing bid price of our common stock, we expect to consider available options to regain compliance with the Minimum Bid Requirement.
 However, we cannot assure you that we will continue to comply with the continued listing standards of Nasdaq.
 To the extent that we are unable to maintain listing compliance or are unable to resolve any listing deficiency in the future, there is a risk that our common stock may be delisted from Nasdaq, which would adversely impact liquidity of our common stock and potentially result in even lower bid prices for our common stock.